theBlackBoxSociety/CodeCrashCourses/2_1_ProcessingTutorial.md

 19.2 Noise Spiral
 19.3 Polygon Scribble
 20. Export
+-->

 ## <a name="intro">1.
 Introduction</a>

 Processing is a simple programming environment that was created to make it easier to develop visually oriented applications with an emphasis on animation and providing users with instant feedback through interaction.
-The developers wanted a means to *“sketch”* ideas in code.
+The developers wanted a means to **sketch** ideas in code.

 As its capabilities have expanded over the past decade, Processing has come to be used for more advanced production-level work in addition to its sketching role.
 Originally built as a domain-specific extension to Java targeted towards artists and designers, Processing has evolved into a full-blown design and prototyping tool used for large-scale installation work, motion graphics, and complex data visualization.